molit123/ecdna-vqa-github.io/index.md

 - **Looking Ahead:** In the future, we hope to implement fine-tuning to enhance the accuracy of our best-performing model and reduce dependence on pre-training.
 Additionally, we hope to eventually use datasets annotated by experts to minimize faulty data.

-You can refer to our <a href="https://drive.google.com/file/d/1fUlyA04YsPJrzd9bR7hXbBvEN6yPi5TV/view?usp=sharing" target="_blank">Report</a> to learn more about our project.
+For more details about our project, please refer to our <a href="https://drive.google.com/file/d/1fUlyA04YsPJrzd9bR7hXbBvEN6yPi5TV/view?usp=sharing" target="_blank">report</a>.